 Polish, Czech, Spanish, and French nymphing could all be considered as Euro nymphing but as I tell my clients if you talk to 20 North American guides teaching Euro nymphing you are probably going to see 2 different versions of it.

-I say this because you may see anglers or guides teaching something slightly different and that is OK because that is there version.
+I say this because you may see anglers or guides teaching something slightly different and that is OK because that is their version.
 With that being said I have read some articles and watch some videos from guys that just don’t get it and they are offering advice or tips that are not good.

 In one article I read, the guy (a nobody) said to pull your flies slightly faster than the current.